struckbylightning/Notepad/_posts/2018-07-13-smart-cut-to-salesforce-knowledge-plural-sight-play-by-play-series-way-to-get-3months-free-pluralsight-subscription.md

 pluralsight-free
 6. Once activated, you will be taken to the pluralsight website.
 Sign up using your email and you will get six months of free subscription.

-Do share your smartcuts to knowledge in comments section below.
+Do share your smartcuts to knowledge in the comments section below.

 ![Pluralsight salesforce play by play.png]({{site.baseurl}}/images/plural%20sight%20salesforce%20play%20by%20play.png)